 You can enter some Twitter sweepstakes by sending an @Reply to a Tweet about the sweepstakes.

 You can also use the @ symbol to refer to another Twitter user; for example, if you wanted to let them know about a conversation that might interest them, you can add @ and their name to your post to notify them.
 This is called an @ mention.

-Hashtags are a way that Twitter users indicate that their Tweets are about a specific topic.
+Hashtags let Twitter users indicate that their Tweets are about a specific topic.
 People can search for that hashtag to find all of the posts related to that topic.

-A hashtag is made by putting the number symbol in front of a word or combination of words with no spaces between them.
+You make a hashtag by putting the number symbol in front of a word or combination of words with no spaces between them.